groshi-project/groshi/README.md

 First you will have set up some secrets and environmental variables in order to run the service.

 ### Step 1: secrets
-Run the following command to create `secrets` directory and other directories and files inside it which will hold secrets:
+Use the following command to create a `secrets` directory and its associated subdirectories and files to store secrets:

 ```shell
 make secrets